SalaiSwetha/SecurityAudit/README.md

 6. Internal network
 7. Data retention and storage
-8. Legacy system maintenance: end-of-life systems that require human monitoring Risk assessment:
+8. Legacy system maintenance: end-of-life systems that require human monitoring
-Risk description
+9.
+<b>Risk assessment:</b>

+<b>Risk description</b>

 Currently, there is inadequate management of assets.
 Additionally, Botium Toys does not have all the proper controls in place and may not be fully compliant with U.S. and international regulations and standards.
-Control best practices
+<b>Control best practices</b>
 The first of the five functions of the NIST CSF is Identify.
 Botium Toys will need to dedicate resources to identify assets so they can appropriately manage them.
 Additionally, they will need to classify existing assets and determine the impact of the loss of existing assets, including systems, on business continuity.

-Risk score
+<b>Risk score</b>

 On a scale of 1 to 10, the risk score is 8, which is high.
 This is due to a lack of controls  and adherence to compliance best practices.

-Additional comments
+<b>Additional comments</b>

 The potential impact from the loss of an asset is rated as medium, because the IT department does not know which assets would be at risk.
 The risk to assets or fines from governing bodies is high because Botium Toys does not have all of the necessary controls in place and is not fully adhering to best practices related to compliance regulations that keep critical data private/secure.
 Review the following bullet points for specific details:
 1. Currently, all Botium Toys employees have access to internally stored data and may be able to access cardholder data and customers’ PII/SPII.
 2. Encryption is not currently used to ensure confidentiality of customers’ credit card information that is accepted, processed, transmitted, and stored locally in the company’s internal database.
 3. Access controls pertaining to least privilege and separation of duties have not been implemented.